 Academy House is a 21-bed residential treatment facility offering private rooms for adults over the age of 24 with severe and ongoing mental health illnesses such as schizophrenia, schizo-affective disorder, and clinical depression.
 We are unable to assist those who are actively addicted to narcotics or alcohol or diagnosed with borderline personality disorder.
 We provide a structured living environment with 24-hour supervision and medication management.
 Academy House Community Residence has been caring for individuals with psychiatric disorders for over 45 years.

 From Independent Life Skills to Education and Arts-Based Therapy

 At Academy House, our specially-trained on-site staff provide Independent Life Skills Training to teach critical skills such as cooking, laundering, time management, computer literacy, and budgeting.
 We work closely with each resident to teach coping skills and anxiety management, goal setting, and progress monitoring.
 And when appropriate, we employ methods taught by the Hearing Voices Network to help residents cope with their symptoms.
-Arts programs such as Music and Art and Dance Movement Therapy provide opportunities for additional avenues of psychiatric care and self-enrichment.
+Arts programs such as Art and Dance Movement Therapy provide opportunities for additional avenues of psychiatric care and self-enrichment.